Prapthi564/MPPC23-Power-Apps/lab1/README.md

 - Task 9: Deploy the pipelines solution to your Prod environment
 - Task 10: Enable Dataverse settings

-## Task 1: Log on to your account
+## Task 1: Log in to your account

-With the credentials that were provided to you in the **Environment Details** tab, let's log into the account you are going to use during the workshop.
+With the credentials provided in the Environment Details tab, let's log into the account you will use during the workshop.

 1. Open **Microsoft Edge** browser and navigate to **[make.powerapps.com](https://make.powerapps.com)**
 1. On the sign-in screen, enter the email below and click **Next**,